Wall Street drifts following some discouraging updates on the economy

 NEW YORK — (AP) — U.S. stocks are drifting on Wednesday following some potentially discouraging updates on the U.S. economy.

-The S&P 500 was edging up by 0.1% in midday trading, as momentum slowed following a big rally that had brought it back within 2.8% of its all-time high.
-The Dow Jones Industrial Average was up 28 points, or 0.1%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher.
+The S&P 500 was edging up by 0.2% in afternoon trading, as momentum slowed following a big rally that had brought it back within 2.8% of its all-time high.
+The Dow Jones Industrial Average was up 40 points, or 0.1%, as of 1:09 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 The action was stronger in the bond market, where Treasury yields fell following a pair of weaker-than-expected reports on the economy.
 One said that activity contracted for U.S. retailers, finance companies and other businesses in the services industries last month, when economists were expecting to see growth.
 Businesses told the Institute for Supply Management in its survey that all the uncertainty created by tariffs is making it difficult for them to forecast and plan.